Nicholas Hoult: 2017–2019: Biographical and independent films

 Hoult co-starred in The Current War, a dramatisation of the feud between electrical pioneers Thomas Edison and George Westinghouse.
 Hoult was cast in the role of Nikola Tesla, for which he grew a moustache and attended science lessons about electromagnetism and dynamos.
 He lost weight for his role by following a strict diet.
 Response to The Current War was mixed; David Ehrlich of IndieWire described Hoult's performance as a tribute to David Bowie, who had previously played Tesla in The Prestige (2006).
-In a departure from biographical dramas, Hoult next starred as an American soldier in Sand Castle, a production he described as a very different war film "in terms of the pacing and the emotion ... very under the surface, that futility-of-war idea".
+In a departure from biographical dramas, Hoult then starred as an American soldier in Sand Castle, a production he described as a very different war film "in terms of the pacing and the emotion ... very under the surface, that futility-of-war idea".
 He recalled the filming experience in the Jordanian military bases practising clearing procedures: "we put on these masks, get given these guns, are put inside this pitch-black house ... try and hunt down these bad guys hiding inside.
 You're in all the gear ... the adrenaline starts pumping."
 Released on Netflix in 2017, the film garnered mixed reviews.

 In The Favourite (2018), a critically acclaimed period drama about Anne, Queen of Great Britain, Hoult played the supporting role of Robert Harley, 1st Earl of Oxford and Earl Mortimer.
 He next voiced Fiver in the animated television miniseries adaptation of Richard Adams' 1972 novel Watership Down.
 In 2019, Hoult portrayed author J. R. R. Tolkien in the biopic Tolkien.
 He next reprised his role as Hank McCoy in the X-Men film Dark Phoenix.
 Both Tolkien and Dark Phoenix were poorly received.